volodymyrhudyma/blog/content/blog/replace-all-string-occurrences-in-javascript.md

 Wait, what?
 The method replaced only one occurrence.

-What is we pass a string instead of a Regular Expression?
+What if we pass a string instead of Regular Expression?

 ```javascript
 const str = "Hello_world_I_am_front_end_developer";